mitchellbpowell/website/p/covid/thinking-covid.md

 Now, with any outbreak like this, the big concern is exponential growth.
 If the number of active cases were to grow at some steady percentage rate each day, be it 10% or 50% or even 1%, that trend would, if not stopped, eventually lead to everyone getting the disease.
 And with a mortality rate that is in the neighborhood of perhaps 2%, that would be disturbing.
 So we might be curious about what is happening to the percentage rate of growth, to see just how closely this outbreak matches an exponential curve.

-And so we can draw up another function that draws up our percentage changes we want, and then call it appropriately.
+And so we can draw up another function that draws up the percentage changes we want, and then call it appropriately.

 {% highlight ruby %}
 def percent\_changes(data):